myquay/michael-mckenna.com/blog/content/fragment/2023-05/tmmm-the-mythical-man-month.md

 slug: /tmmm-the-mythical-man-month
 ---

-This is one of the more famous essays in the book, and the one I was most looking forward to.
-I've thought of it as the source of the notion that adding additional developers to a late project will just make it later.
+One to the more famous essays in the book, and the one I was most looking forward to.
+It carries the book's signature observation: adding people to a late project just makes it later.

-Most of what this chapter covered is standard practice now days, the conclusions shouldn't come as much of a surprise such as
+It was interesting to see that many of the points argued in the section are just as valid today, a lot of it could just be classified as standard practice or baseline knowledge.
+Some conclusions are

 * The client puts pressure on the scheduled completion date - that doesn't govern when the actual completion date is.
 A Project Manager needs to be an effective communicator to set expectations appropriately.
 * Adding additional developers late in the piece will slow the whole project down
-* There's an optimal number of developers on a project that's governed sequential constraints on task partitioning
+* There's an optimal number of developers on a project
 * Individual developers, more often than not, are optimistic with their estimates.
 There's often an unspoken assumption that nothing will go awry in the effort analysis

 A factor that wasn't talked about which I think fits right in is that developer optimisim isn't just about assuming that nothing will go wrong, but also a mismatch between their understanding of the problem and the actual solution required.
 There is a lot of hidden complexity masquerading as domain knowledge which can cause a developer to underestimate a task.
 You don't know what you don't know.